Ryan Smyth: International play

 Smyth debuted with Hockey Canada with the country's under-20 team at the 1995 World Junior Championships in Red Deer, Alberta.
 He recorded two goals and seven points as Canada went undefeated in seven games to win the gold medal.
 Four years later, Smyth was chosen to the Canada's men's team for the 1999 IIHF World Championship in Norway.
-As a result of the Oilers' short playoff seasons (the team made the second round twice and Finals once in his 12-year tenure), Smyth was a mainstay on Canada's World Championship roster (the international tournament conflicted with the NHL's playoff schedule).
+As a result of the Oilers' short playoff seasons (the team made the second round twice and the Finals once in his 12-year tenure), Smyth was a mainstay on Canada's World Championship roster (the international tournament conflicted with the NHL's playoff schedule).
 The 1999 tournament marked the first of seven consecutive appearances for Smyth.
 He recorded two assists over nine games as Canada finished in fourth place, losing the bronze medal game to Sweden.

 The following year in Russia, Smyth improved to an international career-high three goals and nine points over nine games.
 Canada finished fourth for the second consecutive year as they lost the bronze medal game to Finland.
 In preparation for the 2001 IIHF World Championship in Germany, Smyth was named team captain for Canada; it marked the first of five years he served in that role, earning him the nickname "Captain Canada."
 Smyth recorded two goals and five points over seven games, but Canada faced an early exit as they were eliminated by the United States in the quarter-final.

 In December 2001, Smyth was selected to Canada's team for the 2002 Winter Olympics in Salt Lake City, Utah.
 It marked the first time he was selected to a national team when all NHL players were available (the league temporarily suspended play during the 2001–02 season to allow their players to participate).
 Smyth contributed one assist in six games, helping Canada win their first Olympic gold medal in ice hockey since 1952.
 It was also Smyth's first gold medal at the men's level.
 Later that year, he made his fourth consecutive appearance at the World Championship in Sweden.
 Canada was once again eliminated in the quarter-final, this time to Slovakia.
 Smyth had four goals and no assists over seven games.